SkafteNicki/dtu_mlops/09_crossvalidation_at_scale/readme.md

    5.1.
 By default the `.optimize` method will minimize the objective (by definition the optimum of an objective
         function is at its minimum).
 Is the score your objective function is returning something that should be minimized?
-If not, a simple solution is to put a `-` infront.
-However, look through the documentation on how to change the **direction**.
+If not, a simple solution is to put a `-` in front of the metric.
+However, look through the documentation on how to change the **direction** of the optimization.

    5.2.
-Optuna will by default do baysian optimization when sampling the hyperparameters.
-However, since this
+Optuna will by default do baysian optimization when sampling the hyperparameters (using a evolutionary
-        example is quite simple, we can actually perform a full grid search.
+        algorithm for suggesting new trials).
+However, since this example is quite simple, we can actually perform a full grid search.
 How would you do this in Optuna?

    5.3.
 Compare the performance of a single optuna run using baysian optimization with `n_trials=10` with a
         exhaustive grid search that have search through all hyperparameters.
 What is the performance/time